scalar/scalar/.changeset/eight-chicken-roll.md

 '@scalar/types': patch
 ---

-chore(types): created new standalone @scalar/types package
+feat: use new @scalar/types package